nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 A more detailed explaination on the implementation on the transactions can be viewed under Section [Implementation for Transaction](#implementation-for-transaction).

-#### How the data component works
+#### How the data component interacts
-- When MoolahManager starts running, the Duke class will call the storage methods to initialize the transactionList.
-A temporary transactionList will be returned by the storage if the exists stored transaction records.
+- When MoolahManager starts running, the `Duke` class will initialize a `Storage` object which will attempt to read from the file and initialize a `transactionList`.
+The temporary `transactionList` containing all the stored transaction records will be returned by the `Storage`.
-Based on the whether the initialization is successful, corresponding constructor will be called to initialize a transactionList object to be used throughout the application running time.
+Based on the whether the initialization is successful, the corresponding constructor will be called to initialize a `transactionList` object which will be used throughout the application running time to hold the `transactions` added.

   ![Sequence Diagram on Creation of TransactionList](images/TransactionListSequenceDiagram.png)

-- A transaction (either an income or expense) is created by an `add` command, can be modified by an `edit` command and can be deleted by a `delete` or `purge` command.
+- A transaction (either an income or expense) is created by an `addCommand` class, can be modified by an `editCommand` class and can be deleted by a `deleteCommand` or `purgeCommand` class.
 These interactions is described in further detail under each command section below.

 <!-- TODO: Describe how category and categoryList work here -->